umeshdhiman83/UniqueWordCounter/README.md

+Steps to execute program:

+Run main() method in UniqueWordCounter class

 This code is tested only for reading file in the same folder in project, and can be tested in future for more features.

  Steps